Andreas-Sjogren-Furst/ML-OPS-Healthy-vs-Rotten/reports/README.md

 >
 > Answer:

---- question 12 fill here ---

-We did use config files for saving parameters for the model and the training of the model.
+--- We did use config files for saving parameters for the model and the training of the model.
 When we ran the experiments then the parameters from the choosen config files was applied.
-We utilized the typer-module to easily conduct experiments from the command line in the following way: python src/healthy_vs_rotten/train.py
+We utilized the typer-module to easily conduct experiments from the command line in the following way: python src/healthy_vs_rotten/train.py ---

 python src/healthy_vs_rotten/evaluate.py --batch_size=32.